adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/productteaser/v1/productteaser/README.md

 The following configuration properties are used:

 1. `./cq:DropTargetConfig` - controls the drag & drop behavior of group "product" items onto this component
+2. `./enableAddToWishList` - enables/disables the add to wish list button, defaults to disabled

 ### Edit Dialog Properties

 The following properties are written to JCR for this component and are expected to be available as `Resource` properties:

-1. `./productPath` - identifies the product to be displayed
+1. `./selection` - identifies the product to be displayed.
+2. `./cta` - defines the call to action of the product teaser, may one of `add-to-card`, `details` or empty.
+3. `./ctaText` - defines a text that overwrites the default call to action label.
+4. `./id` - defines the component HTML ID attribute.

 ## BEM Description